Annopaolo/astarte/doc/pages/user/052-using_channels.md

-# Using Astarte Channels (WebSockets)
+# Astarte Channels (WebSockets)

-Especially when building Frontend applications, it is useful to receive real-time updates about data sent from Devices.
+Especially when building Frontend applications, it is useful to receive real-time updates about data sent from Devices or Device state.
 Astarte leverages [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html) to provide such a thing over [WebSockets](https://en.wikipedia.org/wiki/WebSocket) in AppEngine API.
 WebSockets can be used natively from a Web Browser and follow the same authentication pattern as a standard HTTP call.
+Note however that WebSockets provide a _different_ mechanism compared to REST API.

-Astarte Channels define a semantic on top of Phoenix Channels which allows read-only monitoring of `device` Interfaces.
+Astarte Channels define a semantics on top of Phoenix Channels which allows read-only monitoring of `device` Interfaces.
 Authentication and Authorization over Channels happens in the very same way as `AppEngine`, and the `a_ch` claim in the token is respected when joining rooms and installing triggers.
 See [Authentication and Authorization](070-auth.html) for more details on Auth semantics